 The voice acting is just fine.
 It didn't affect me in any way, but there really weren't any particularly frustrating or annoying characters.
 On the other hand, there are some awkward lines that even the best voice actor really could NOT save.
 The problem is, while their performance was satisfactory, it was like the rest of the sound in this show: forgettable.

 Ah this oddly quirky bunch is an 'interesting' case to say the least.
 I have two big issues with them: Lack of development and awkwardness.
+It feels like the writers confused quirkiness with character traits at times.

 First let's take a look at the lack of development of the characters in the show.
 Often secondary characters can seem tossed off to the side or not feel as important.
 This is the case for Ayaka and Ai, especially for Ai.
 Some of the other characters are a bit underdeveloped, but these two were probably the least developed.
 Another issue I have with the show is underdeveloped relationships between the characters.
-While Mirai and Akhito's relationship was alright(After she stopped frickin' stabbing him like she thought she was Jason Vorhees.), but other than that relationships in the show did feel rushed.
+While Mirai and Akhito's relationship was alright(After she stopped frickin' stabbing him like she thought she was Jason Vorhees.), other relationships in the show did feel rushed.
 Specifically Mitsuki and Izumi(and Hiromi and Izumi, for that matter) had an underdeveloped relationship.

 Now let's get into the characters themselves.
 They were written so awkwardly in some cases that they feel almost bipolar.